petrarca/time-mcp-server/README.md

 1. **get_current_time** - Get the current date and time
    - Parameters:
      - `date_format` (optional): Format string for the datetime (e.g., '%Y-%m-%d %H:%M:%S')
+     - `timezone` (optional): Timezone name (e.g., 'Europe/Berlin', 'America/New_York').
+Default is 'Europe/Berlin'
-   - Returns: A dictionary with the current time in ISO format and the requested format
+   - Returns: A dictionary with the current time in ISO format, the requested format, and the timezone used

 2. **get_time_components** - Get the components of the current time
+   - Parameters:
+     - `timezone` (optional): Timezone name (e.g., 'Europe/Berlin', 'America/New_York').
+Default is 'Europe/Berlin'
-   - Returns: A dictionary with year, month, day, hour, minute, second, microsecond, and weekday
+   - Returns: A dictionary with year, month, day, hour, minute, second, microsecond, weekday, and timezone

 ### Example Client Usage